The central reference for BC residential real estate

 Federal Prohibition on the Purchase of Residential Property by Non-Canadians Act

 ca.foreign_buyer_banv3Federal Act prohibiting most non-Canadians (and entities controlled by non-Canadians) from purchasing residential property in Census Metropolitan Areas (CMA) and Census Agglomerations (CA).
-Originally effective January 1, 2023; extended TWICE — first to January 1, 2025, then to January 1, 2027.
+Originally effective January 1, 2023 with a 2-year sunset (expiry January 1, 2025); extended once on February 4, 2024 to January 1, 2027.
 Applies to most BC urban areas including the Vancouver CMA (covering Metro Vancouver) and the Abbotsford–Mission CMA (covering the Fraser Valley urban core).
 Excludes residential property of 4+ units.
 Penalty: up to $10,000 fine plus court order to sell.

 federalforeign-buyer-bancma- Effective